OofBrian/COMP4222_Group6/README.md

    ```bash
    python Hipporag_main.py --<dataset_name>
    ```
+4. Running experiments:

+   - To run experiments with custom configurations:
+   Modify the configs in /src/hipporag/utils , which contains:
+      -damping factor
+      -corpus length
+      -configs for custom_ppr
 ## Note:
 All available datasets for evaluation are stored in the /reproduce/dataset directory.
 You only need to include the dataset name in the script or command.